 Making your own butter is easier than you think!
 You just need two ingredients – heavy cream and salt.
 And the best part?
 It’s cheaper than store-bought and doesn’t have any additives at all.
 Plus, you can customize the flavor of your DIY butter to your liking by adding salt, herbs, and other spices.

-In this recipe post, I’ll show you how to make homemade butter using a stand mixer or hand mixer.
+In this recipe post, I’ll show you how to make butter using a stand mixer or hand mixer.
 Let’s get started!

 Okay.
 I know there’s a less than zero chance that anyone who reads this blog is ever going to make their own butter.
 I also already know that you think I’m totally crazy for doing it, too, so please don’t feel that you have to comment on that :-) Thank you very much.

-It was just one of those things I’d never done and I wanted to see if I could do it.
+It was just one of those things I’d never done, and I wanted to see if I could do it.
 You understand, right?

 And let me tell you something…you have never, ever tasted butter that tastes like this!
 Oh.
 My.
 Gracious.
 Goodness.
 It’s so much sweeter, so much butterier than any I’ve ever had.
 And it only took about ten minutes from start to finish.